jayshozie/neovimrc/README.md

-# jayshozie's NVIM RC
+# jayshozie's Neovim Config

-This is my first (working) neovim rc.
-It's built from The Primeagen's rc.
+This is my first (working) neovim config.
+It's built from The Primeagen's.

-Remaps are the same too, I use dvorak btw.
+Most remaps are the same too, I use dvorak btw.

 ## Info

 - Plugin Manager: Lazy

-- Why no tmux?
-I'm on WSL:Ubuntu right now.
-I didn't want to get that deep.
-    May happen in the future.

 ### Plugins